As the first Brussels-based think-and-do tank specializing in animal law & policy, our mission is to advance the interests of animals in the EU.

 what we do

-The Institute provides strategic expertise to assist partners in implementing legal and regulatory reforms.
+The Institute relies on strategic expertise to achieve legal and regulatory reforms for animals.

 We provide monitoring services to EU Public Affairs professionals under the form of a newsletter.